-Quizzes: Quizzes will be administered on a weekly basis during recitation except during weeks in which there is a midterm exam.
+Quizzes: Quizzes will be administered occassionally during the lecture to give you an opportunity to practice solving problems under time constraints.
+You should think of quizzes as practice for the midterm exams.
 The lowest two quiz scores will not count towards your final grade.
 You may make up a missed quiz only if you have missed class due to highly specialized reason (e.g. you are in the hospital or it is a religious holiday).
-You must contact the instructor in advance (not the learning assistant (LA)) and ask permission if it is a planned event, or you must contact the instructor within 24 hours if it is an unplanned event (health emergency).
-Any re-scheduled quiz must be arranged with the instructor, not with your LA.
+You must contact the instructor in advance and ask permission if it is a planned event, or you must contact the instructor within 24 hours if it is an unplanned event (health emergency).